 - Eight-week term, with a half-term break;

-- Lecture with time for questions and discussions each week;
+- Expert lectures with time for questions and discussions each week;

 - Wine receptions with faculty and fellow participants each term;